 *We are continuing our Meet the Candidates conversations for the November 3rd, 2020 elections.
 We recently talked with Thomas Manninen (R) running for MN House District 3a against incumbent Representative Rob Ecklund (DFL).
-Find information on his MN House record here.
+Find information on his MN House record here and listen to our conversation with Rep. Rob Ecklund.

 It is our goal to give you information so you can go to the polls ready to vote.